mthssdrbrg/mthssdrbrg.github.io/_posts/2020-08-30-terraform-in-the-time-of-quarantine.md

 ---

-For _reasons_, my current ISP has this funny hard limit of 2000 connections per device, and when you hit the limit you get locked out of the network and need to "re-authenticate" to get back on, which typically includes logging into their "portal" from a different device and removing the offending device and reconnecting.
+For _reasons_, my current ISP has this funny hard limit of 2000 connections per device, and when you hit the limit you get locked out of the network and fittingly enough you're presented with a page that states that "you've been quarantined" and need to "re-authenticate" to get back on, which typically includes logging into their portal from a different device and removing the offending device and reconnecting.

 This has generally not been an issue for me, I first hit the limit one day when I was messing around and running `terraform plan` in multiple (fairly large) environments, and didn't bother too much about it.